BrikerMan/Kashgari/mkdocs/docs/index.md

 ### Requirements and Installation

-🎉🎉🎉 We renamed the again for consistency and clarity.
+🎉🎉🎉 We renamed again for consistency and clarity.
 From now on, it is all `kashgari`. 🎉🎉🎉

 The project is based on Python 3.6+, because it is 2019 and type hinting is cool.